 Fidelity Assets Under Management (AUM)

-Fidelity Investments has a long track record of keeping its customers happy, which is likely why it’s one of the biggest brokerage firms in the United States.
-The company is the largest keeper of 401(k) plans and is also a leading provider of 403(b) plans for non-profit organizations.
-More than 28,000 companies trust Fidelity to manage their employee retirement plans.
-The broker also offers stock plan services.
+Fidelity Investments has a long track record of serving its clients, which helps make it one of the largest brokerages in the United States.
+The firm is the biggest record keeper for 401(k) plans and a leading provider of 403(b) plans for nonprofits.
+Over 28,000 employers rely on Fidelity for their retirement plans.
+The broker also handles stock plan services.

 51.5 million |